Randomized subspace correction methods for convex optimization: Introduction

 Subspace correction methods are classified as parallel or successive depending on the order of subproblem updates~\cite{TW:2005,Xu:1992}.
 In parallel methods (additive Schwarz), all subproblems are solved concurrently; in successive methods (multiplicative Schwarz), subproblems are solved sequentially.

-Randomizing the order of subproblem updates gives rise to randomized subspace correction methods~\cite{GO:2012,HXZ:2019}, which often exhibit better performance compared to fixed-order approaches.
-Improved worst-case convergence rates under randomization are established in~\cite{HXZ:2019}.
-For quadratic optimization, a notable result in~\cite{SY:2021} demonstrates an $\mathcal{O}(n^2)$ complexity gap between cyclic and randomized coordinate descent methods, where $n$ denotes the number of unknowns.
-Randomization can also help average out antisymmetric terms in descent rules, leading to more favorable inequalities~\cite{CP:2016}, which is beneficial for the development of accelerated methods~\cite{LLX:2015,LX:2015}.
-This has led to extensive study of randomized methods in convex optimization~\cite{NC:2016,Nesterov:2013,RT:2014}.
+Randomizing the order of subproblem updates leads to randomized subspace correction methods~\cite{GO:2012,HXZ:2019}, which often exhibit better performance compared to fixed-order approaches.
+For quadratic optimization or linear problems, improved worst-case convergence rates under randomization are established in~\cite{HXZ:2019}.
+A notable result in~\cite{SY:2021} shows that the worst-case complexities of cyclic coordinate descent methods and randomized coordinate descent methods are $\mathcal{O} (J^{4} \kappa \log(1/\epsilon) )$ and $\mathcal{O} (J^{2} \kappa \log(1/\epsilon) )$, respectively, where $J$ denotes the dimension of the variable, $\epsilon$ is a prescribed tolerance for the energy error, and $\kappa$ is a problem-dependent factor.
+More precisely, by constructing a specific quadratic objective, it was shown that both complexity bounds can be attained simultaneously.
+This demonstrates that cyclic coordinate descent methods can be up to $\mathcal{O}(J^{2})$ times worse than randomized coordinate descent methods, thereby clarifying the role of randomization: when the optimal ordering of subspaces is unknown, randomization can yield better performance than certain fixed-order strategies.
+One may also refer to~\cite{CP:2016} for an analysis of how randomization averages antisymmetric terms in descent inequalities.
+This mechanism is beneficial for the development of accelerated methods~\cite{LLX:2015,LX:2015} and has motivated extensive research on randomized methods in convex optimization~\cite{CHW:2020b,NC:2016,Nesterov:2013,RT:2014}.
+In particular,~\cite{CHW:2020b} studies randomized subspace correction methods for convex optimization with linear local problems, which can be viewed as a preliminary work for the present paper.